tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Full Recovery

 Once per full heal-up, while wearing this cloak, you may send forth your mind as the shadow of a tunnel panther.
-In this trance, your mind roams around the surrounding area, and you wake knowing the answer to one of the following questions (GM’s choice!) (champion: 2 questions; epic: 3 questions):
+In this trance, your mind roams around the surrounding area, and you wake knowing the answer to one of the following questions (GM’s choice!), 2 questions at champion tier, and 3 questions at epic tier:

 - What is the biggest monster in the area?
 - Where is a foe that we encountered signs of earlier?